Irish people: Religion in Ireland

 In the Republic of Ireland, as of 2022, 3.5 million people or about 69.1% of the population are Catholic.
-In Northern Ireland, about 41.6% of the population are Protestant (19.1% Presbyterian, 13.7% Church of Ireland, 3.0% Methodist, 5.8% other Christian) whilst approximately 40.8% are Catholic as of 2011.
+In Northern Ireland, as of 2021, about 42.3% of the population are Catholic while 37.3% are Protestant (16.6% Presbyterian, 11.5% Church of Ireland, 2.4% Methodist, 6.9% other Christian).

 The 31st International Eucharistic Congress was held in Dublin in 1932, that year being the supposed 1,500th anniversary of Saint Patrick's arrival.
 Ireland was then home to 3,171,697 Catholics, about a third of whom attended the Congress.
 It was noted in Time Magazine that the Congress' special theme would be "the Faith of the Irish".
 The massive crowds were repeated at Pope John Paul II's Mass in Phoenix Park in 1979.
 The idea of faith has affected the question of Irish identity even in relatively recent times, apparently more so for Catholics and Irish-Americans.
 Today the majority of Irish people in the Republic of Ireland identify as Catholic, although church attendance has significantly dropped in recent decades.
 In Northern Ireland, where almost 50% of the population is Protestant, there has also been a decline in attendances.

 What defines an Irishman?
 His faith, his place of birth?
 What of the Irish-Americans?
 Are they Irish?
 Who is more Irish, a Catholic Irishman such as James Joyce who is trying to escape from his Catholicism and from his Irishness, or a Protestant Irishman like Oscar Wilde who is eventually becoming Catholic?
 Who is more Irish... someone like C. S. Lewis, an Ulster Protestant, who is walking towards it, even though he never ultimately crosses the threshold?

 This has been a matter of concern over the last century for the followers of nationalist ideologists such as D. P. Moran.